NationsAtWar/vs-omok/README.md

 Sneak click to place it, then right click the empty spots on the board to place pieces.

 This is an alpha version, I'll continue to update it throughout the week.
-May not work in multiplayer servers yet.
+Let me know if it works on multiplayer servers yet.